cyberark/conjur-api-ruby/manual/asset/members.add.markdown

     - Variable[v3]
 ```

-The Environment may define a role "use_variable" and permit "read" and "execute" on each variable to the "use_variable" role.
+The Environment may define a role "use_variable" and permit "read" and "execute" on each variable by the "use_variable" role.
 Therefore, granting the "use_variable" role to another role "r1" will permit r1 to read and execute each variable.

 Examples